Radon-Language-Team/Radon/readme.md

 > `cd` into the `bin` directory and run the `radon` binary.
 > You should now be able to run the Radon REPL.

-> [!IMPORTANT]
-> The Windows Symbolic Link is not working.
-You will have to run the `radon` binary either from the cloned git repository or from the `bin` directory.

 ### Entry Point
 ```Radon
 fun main() {